mohamedElasar/MenFashion_mobileAPP/README.md

 ## using provider package for state management
 ## using http package for handling requests from django API
 ## using carousel_slider for showing adds
-## ability to add and delete favorit shops for each user in the database
+## ability to add and delete favorite shops for each user in the database